 - Private notes or temporary call details

 Those one-off details should still be captured during the conversation, confirmed back to the caller, and saved through the normal customer/contact flow.
-Priority words are for durable vocabulary, not temporary call data.
+If a caller spells a name, email, or address, that confirmation is the stronger signal for that call.
+Priority words are durable business vocabulary, not temporary caller data.

 Why this matters for AI phone calls